JetBrains/teamcity-documentation/topics/teamcity-tweaks.md

-You can configure different polling intervals (in seconds) for different pages in the TeamCity Web UI:
+You can configure different polling intervals (in seconds) for different pages in the TeamCity web UI: